 The first thing to know is that urushi lacquer is the main ingredient used in traditional kintsugi repair.
 Depending on the objective of each step, the lacquer is mixed with various powders to attain different levels of viscosity and thickness.
 Urushi is used as a natural glue to put broken parts back together, as a filler to fill chips and gaps, and as coating to make the restored joints waterproof or add a decorative finishing layer.

-If we break down the restoration in simple steps, it looks like this:\
+If we break down the restoration in simple steps, it looks like this:

-- Step 1: Apply urushi on the broken surface and/or the chipped area, and leave it in the urushi box.
+- Step 1: Apply urushi on the broken surface and/or the chipped area, and leave it in the urushi drying box.

-- Step 2: Stick the broken pieces together and/or fill the chipped area with urushi, and leave it in the urushi box.
+- Step 2: Stick the broken pieces together and/or fill the chipped area with urushi, and leave it in the urushi drying box.

 - Step 3: Fill the small holes with urushi paste to uneven the broken/chipped surface.
-Leave it in the urushi box.
+Leave it in the urushi drying box.

-- Step 5 : Apply bengal-red urushi, sprinkle gold powder, and leave your item in the urushi box.
+- Step 5 : Apply bengal-red urushi, sprinkle gold powder, and leave your item in the urushi drying box.

 You may have the impression that this is a lot of steps.
 But, with kintsugi, the slow process makes the end result even more rewarding !
 We are convinced that, with qualified teachers, any beginners can try their hand at kintsugi and successfully repair the broken ceramics !!